The service of subpoenas on and court appearances made by

 capacities but representing personal interests

-E. Civilian personnel shall appear in court in attire that
+F. Civilian personnel shall appear in court in attire

-is consistent with policy 3.22, DRESS AND GROOMING
+that is consistent with Policy 3.22, DRESS AND

 city-subsidized vehicles to attend court is